-The Clinical/ Translational Science (CTS) Interdisciplinary Concentration is designed to develop the skills necessary to successfully conduct multidisciplinary clinical/ translational research.
-It is open to Ph.D. students who have not yet passed their qualifying exams.
+The Clinical & Translational Science (CTS) Interdisciplinary Concentration is designed to develop the skills necessary to successfully conduct multidisciplinary clinical & translational research.
+Available for all PhD students in partner PhD programs to begin prior to defending their dissertation proposals.

 - Doctoral students from partner graduate programs in the following colleges are eligible to apply:

 Agricultural & Life Sciences ~ Dentistry ~ Engineering ~ Health & Human Performance ~ Journalism & Communications ~ Liberal Arts & Sciences ~ Medicine ~ Nursing ~ Pharmacy ~ Public Health & Health Professions ~ Veterinary Medicine

 - May apply at any time before defending dissertation research proposal, preferably in the first or second year of PhD studies.